GuoyanZhao-Lab/MORA/README.txt

 all finshed
 Final output file: /home/gzhao/tools/MORA-Singularity/output_ExampleInput_FullDatabase//Output_MotifEnriched_25Resampling.csv

-A new directory "output_ExampleInput_UsingFullDatabase" will appear.
+A new directory "output_ExampleInput_UsingFullDatabase" will appear in the "MORA-Singularity" directory.
 The intermediate and final output files will be in that directory.

-4) You can modify the file run_MyOwnData_command.sh to run analysis on your own data.
+4) You can modify the file run_MyOwnData_command.sh to run analysis on your own data in the "CustomInput" directory.
-.